Team-Rosalind/team-rosalind-project/README.md

 sudo pacman -S python octave julia gcc nodejs npm;
 ```
 ## Installing
-The main goal of the project is create a bash script that will clone the repo and produce a csv file with participants' personal information.
-For this goal no installation is requered, however check if all dependencies are satisfied.
+The main goal of the project is create a bash script that will clone the repo and produce a csv file with the participants' personal information.
+For this goal no installation is required, however check if all dependencies are satisfied.
 # Flowchart

 **TO-DO**

 # Usage
-Please download the following script _csv-producer.sh_.
+Please download the following script `csv-producer.sh`.
 Downloading and running the script can be done from a terminal with the following command:
 ```bash
 wget https://github.com/Team-Rosalind/team-rosalind-project/blob/master/csv-producer.sh && sh csv-producer.sh
 ```
 **Script is intended to work only in Linux-based systems**

 # Versioning
-- README.md -> v 1.3
+- README.md -> v 1.4
 - csv-producer -> v 2.0
 - stage_0_Anu.C v 1.1
 - stage_0_Suritra.cpp -> v 1.0